XinyuLuan/outfitter/README.md

 # outfitter

-A E-commerce planet for clothes.
+A outfit planet for clothes.
 It can help people make a better outfitting plan for their wardrobe.

 ## Getting Started